Edangc/proyectoBuscauto/README.md

 ## Functions of the app

 Now that we are programming in java, we can implement a GUI to make the user experience more comfortable.
-Using it like a base, the program is gonna use an account system, so we can separate each user that use the app.
+Using it like a base, the program is going to use an account system, so we can separate each user that use the app.

 Each user in the program is going to have: